butaixianran/Blender-Vmd-Retargeting/README.md

 ## Twist Bone
 MMD model also comes with twist bones, only a few vmd motions use them.
 With Daz Model, this can be converted nicely.
-But CC3 model's twist bones work in a different way and won't be converted well.
+But CC model's twist bones work in a different way and won't be converted well.

 So, if you are using a vmd file come with motion on twist bones, you better use Daz model.